-AA/AS AA AS CERTIFICATE

-PROGRAM NAME TRANSFER PROGRAMS OCCUPATIONAL PROGRAMS PAGE
+PROGRAM NAME TRANSFER PREP AA AS CERTIFICATE PAGE

-Administration of Justice A 64
+Administration of Justice A 1,0 64

 Art (Emphasis in Painting) A 70

-Automotive Electronics Technology 74
+Automotive Electronics Technology A 74

-Automotive Service Technician A 74
+Automotive Service Technician 74

-Automotive Technician A 75
+Automotive Technician 75

 Biology A 77

-Business Studies
+Business Studies •

 Business

-Accounting Technician 85
+Accounting Technician A 85

 Administrative Assistant A 82

-Business A 83
+Business 83

 Business Administration A 84

 Business Entrepreneurship A 84

 Business Workforce Proficiency A 85

 Retail Management A 86

-Marketing
+Marketing •

 Marketing A 90

 Retailing Certificate A 91

-Supervision
+Supervision •

-Supervisory Management A 92
+Supervisory Management 92

 Chemistry A 94

-Computing Studies
+Computing Studies •

 Computer Information Systems

-Computer Information Systems A 97
+Computer Information Systems 97

 Computer Applications Software A 98

 Computer Networking Technology

-Cisco Network Associate A 103
+Cisco Network Associate 103

 Cisco Network Professional A 103

 Computer Network Technician A 103

-Computer Network Administration (Microsoft) A 103
+Computer Network Administr'n (Microsoft) A 103

-Internetworking Technology & Cisco Administration A 102
+Internetworking Technology & Cisco Administr'n A 102

 Computer Science

-Computer Science A 107
+Computer Science 107

 Computer Programming A A 107

-Computer Programming for the Web A A 108
+Computer Programming for the Web A 108

+Design Technology A A 114

-^{} Transfer Preparation Programs designed for transfer, and do not confer a degree.
+\ Transfer Preparation Programs designed for transfer, and do not confer a degree.

-^{} Occupational Programs designed for direct job entry; however, many courses in these programs are transferable to many 4-year institutions.
+\\ Occupational Programs designed for direct job entry; however, many courses in these programs are transferable to many 4-year institutions.

 Students should consult a counselor for informatiopn.